-It can be disappointing when the weather won't cooperate while you're on vacation, but in Paris, there are plenty of indoor options for staying dry and still enjoying the city.
+It can be disappointing when the weather won't cooperate while you're on vacation, but in Paris, there are plenty of options for staying dry and enjoying the city.
 Don't let a rainy day put a damper on your trip!
-Huddle up under your 'parapluie' and try one of these options.
+Huddle up under your 'parapluie' and try one of our suggestions for what to do in Paris when it rains.

 Is Paris really better in the rain?
 The answer is irrelevant.
 Whether you’re a fan of the melancholic mood of cloudy Paris or not, you’re bound to wonder what to do to amuse yourself when caught under its wispy drops.
 Lucky for you, life goes on rain or shine in the City of Lights.
 Here are a few suggestions to keep you occupied.